 As a culture, we are speaking and focusing on entitlement more than gratitude.
 And curiously, we are experiencing it more and more in our social interactions.

 But this is nothing new.
-If you look through the great narratives of humankind, they echo the battle in our hearts and minds between these two, timeless paradigms.
-From our very beginnings they have been at work.
+If you look through the great narratives of humankind, they echo the battle in our hearts and minds—the struggle between these two, timeless paradigms.
 Consider the great stories in popular culture: Star Wars, The Lord of the Rings, Harry Potter.
 All of these share a common theme: the battle between these two forces.
 Light versus dark.
 Good versus evil.
 Gratitude versus entitlement.

-In fact, I’d argue that then root cause for many of our social and cultural challenges can be traced back to the tension between these attributes.
-At the core of everything you’ll find a simple choice: which side of the column to choose.
+I want to make a point that the root cause for most of our social and cultural challenges can be traced back to the tension between these two sets of characteristics.
+At the core of every real struggle you’ll find a simple choice: which side of the column to choose.

-Today, I want to scratch the surface by bringing this paradigm to light.
-Let’s begin by defining these characteristics and how we can cultivate them in our lives.
+Today, I want to bring this paradigm to light.
+I’ll start by defining these characteristics and how we can cultivate them in our lives.

 Gratitude finds its root in the Latin word “gratis” which is where we get the word grace.
 It means finding good will in all things.
 Everything we have, we’ve been given.
 That begins with the very breath in our lungs.
 In every situation, we have the choice to be grateful.
 Yes, contrary to popular belief, gratitude is not a feeling or an emotion, it is a choice.

-As we begin to understand what we’ve been given, gratitude grows in our hearts.
+As we begin to understand what we’ve been given, gratitude grows.
 As it expands, we learn to cultivate an abundance mindset.
-An abundance mindset looks sees endless possibilities and blessings.
-A scarcity mindset sees challenges and struggles.
-It’s fairly simple.
-Gratitude chooses to see what we have while entitlement chooses to focus on what we don’t have.
+An abundance mindset sees endless possibilities and blessings.
+On the other hand, a scarcity mindset sees challenges and struggles.
+In short, gratitude chooses to see what we have while entitlement chooses to focus on what we don’t have.

 When we choose to live with gratitude, we choose to live from abundance.